Nexardus/LTP_Project/README.md

 Running `dataset_analysis.py` on a given **cleaned** TSV-formatted dataset will output and plot some statistics about the dataset.
 These plots are used in our paper as well.

 ## Running on Habrok (RUG university cluster)
 We have included the scripts used for running GPU-accelerated inference on Habrok in the `jobscripts` folder.
+These can be run through e.g., `sbatch jobscripts/run_inference_test.sh`.
 In addition, the output from our runs are included in the `output` folder.

 These outputs can be cleaned with `clean_output.py`, and will be stored in `cleaned_output`.
 This cleaned output can be analyzed with `prediction_analysis.py`, which will output some statistics and plots about the model's preferences of certain classes.
-Finally, metric scores can be calculated with `calculate_metrics.py`.
+Finally, metric scores can be calculated with `calculate_scores.py`.